 Bus Selector block to select the signal.

 Use a Selector block to select elements of an array of buses.
 The input array of buses can have any dimension.
-The output bus signal of the Selector block is a selected or reordered set of elements from the input array of buses.
+The output bus of the Selector block is a selected or reordered set of elements from the input array of buses.